Niews - Pers - Kashin-Beck Disease Fund asbl- vzw

 KBD Foundation hebben warme klederen en ondergoed aangekocht om de studenten van twee kostscholen te beschermen tegen de vrieskou.

-Door uw financiële steun was deze actie mogelijk.
+Door uw financiële steun was deze actie mogelijk

 From Le Soir: February 16, 2011 - "Et si vous adoptiez un village tibétain ?" - By: Eric Burgraff